Introduction to Development at Full Sail University

 Recommended Reading

-A retrospective look at DEV2319 Interfaces and Usability, the second course in my Full Sail learning journey.
-This post outlines the weekly themes, what I learned, and how the course shaped my understanding of effective user interface design.
+A retrospective look at DEV1002 Introduction to Development II, the course where programming fundamentals expanded into loops, objects, data structures, and more scalable thinking.
+This post outlines the weekly themes, what I learned, and how the course shaped my understanding of structured JavaScript development.